What is the cloud?

 Our cloud also helps us protect you from malicious attacks, spam, and fraud, thanks to the anti-spam and anti-malware filters we share in common with other Microsoft cloud messaging and email products.

 With the billions of chat messages Skype users send every month, enhancing the performance and quality of chats is something we’re heavily invested in.
 With the new cloud architecture, we’re adding the ability to queue and deliver chat messages even if your friends are offline, so you can be “always reachable” to the important people in your life.
-With Windows Phone 8 (and other platforms are coming soon), you can receive new message notifications whether Skype is running or not.
+With Windows Mobile you can receive new message notifications whether Skype is running or not.

 The new cloud system also allows Skype to synchronize your messages across all your Skype-connected devices, so whether you’re at your desk, at home, or on the go, you’ll be able to see the up-to-date status of all your chats.